Long-term orbital and rotational motions of Ceres and Vesta: Precession constants and initial conditions

 The Dawn space mission determined the principal axes of Ceres and Vesta and measured the gravitational field in these frames.
 To obtain the precision of the determination of the principal axes, we estimate the angle $\gamma$ between the polar axis and its determination by Dawn with the expression

-The spherical harmonic gravity coefficients of second degree and first order $C_{21}$ and $S_{21}$ were determined with their uncertainties by Dawn for Ceres \citep{park2016} and Vesta \citep{konopliv2014}.
+The spherical harmonic gravity coefficients of second degree and first-order $C_{21}$ and $S_{21}$ were determined with their uncertainties by Dawn for Ceres \citep{park2016} and Vesta \citep{konopliv2014}.
 Because $C_{21}$ and $S_{21}$ are smaller than their uncertainties and than the other coefficients of second degree for both bodies, \cite{park2016} and \cite{konopliv2014} deduce that this angle is negligible.
-By replacing $C_{21}$ and $S_{21}$ by their uncertainites in Eq. (\ref{eq:angleJ}) and $\C$ by the values of the sections \ref{sec:Cceres} and \ref{sec:Cvesta}, the angle $\gamma$ is about $7\times 10^{-5}\,\degree$ and $1\times 10^{-6}\,\degree$ for respectively Ceres and Vesta.
+By replacing $C_{21}$ and $S_{21}$ by their uncertainties in Eq. (\ref{eq:angleJ}) and $\C$ by the values of the sections \ref{sec:Cceres} and \ref{sec:Cvesta}, the angle $\gamma$ is about $7\times 10^{-5}\,\degree$ and $1\times 10^{-6}\,\degree$ respectively for Ceres and Vesta.